Type · Behavioral

 Behavioral / Leadership

-Tell me about a time you had a significant disagreement with a cross-functional team member (e.g., engineering, marketing) about a product decision.
-How did you approach the situation, and what was the outcome? - 9
+Tell me about a time you had to influence a team or stakeholders who were resistant to your product vision or strategy.
+How did you approach it, and what was the outcome? - 10

 Unlock the full Arm question bank